MateusGesualdo/AstroPlanner/README.md

 This project is originally a demo integrated with Labenu's API:
   *https://us-central1-missao-newton.cloudfunctions.net/generic/planner-mateus*.
-Therefore, in order to run the tests regarding Axios, you need to comment the functions **create** and **fetchTasks** at src/actions/index.js and uncomment the respective functions with the same names that are currently commented.
+Therefore, in order to run the tests regarding Axios, you need to comment the functions **create** and **fetchTasks** at `src/actions/index.js` and uncomment their respective counterparts.
-Notice that the "Clear" button will have no functionality in this version of the app.
+Notice that the "Clear All" button has no functionality in this version of the app.